TallKite/linnstrument-firmware/README.md

 * Strumming is not yet microtonal
 * Same/blink carry-over leaves extra lights on
 * Condensing to a scale makes the red playedSame dots appear in the wrong places
-* In tuning table mode, sliding is inconsistent, especially when condensing to VAR
+* There is a hard upper limit of 1024 edosteps total
 * For edos above 41, rainbows are not ideal
 * Default scales are incomplete
 * See also the issues on the github